hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 ## 4-Feb-2022

 [7:44:09](#pEUyVsq8ptYeE_AV0vT_rg-nFlaJeuNX-uyvty9svFo) <rebolek (Boleslav B≈ôezovsk√Ω)>:
-Here's an alternative solution how to deal with options in codecs Ì†ΩÌ∏â https://twitter.com/bikerglen/status/1482516332432162820
+Here's an alternative solution how to deal with options in codecs üòâ https://twitter.com/bikerglen/status/1482516332432162820

 [12:08:33](#K6FB6xkiYv3KqX3NjMtIwBLu9Xt9iWIkRjbeSE2RENg) <hiiamboris (NOT THIS ONE)>: